Databasesprojec/Transformer_SeqClassification/README.md

 ### Dependencies

-* In this project, we leveraged the power of Python and the Hugging Face Transformers library to fine-tune multiple encoder-only transformer models, including BERT and RoBERTa, on a sequence classification task.
-The Hugging Face Trainer module facilitated efficient training and fine-tuning processes, streamlining the experimentation with different model architectures.
-To replicate our environment and ensure reproducibility, a comprehensive list of the required packages, including dependencies and their versions, is provided in the requirements.txt file.
-These dependencies encompass fundamental libraries and Hugging Face Transformers, creating a seamless and consistent development environment for anyone wishing to explore to this project. ([requirements.txt](https://github.com/Databasesprojec/Transformer_SeqClassification/blob/main/requirements.txt))
+This project utilizes Python 3.12.8 and leverages the Hugging Face Transformers library to fine-tune encoder-only transformer models—such as BERT and RoBERTa—for a sequence classification task.
+The Hugging Face Trainer module significantly streamlines the training and fine-tuning processes, allowing for efficient experimentation with various model architectures.

-* Additionally, it's important to note that certain packages in the requirements.txt file are OS-dependent, requiring manual installation based on the operating system you intend to run the code on.
-* To install the correct version of [PyTorch](https://pytorch.org) please follow the installation guide provided via the link.
+To get the code running seamlessly, please refer to the provided ([requirements.txt](https://github.com/Databasesprojec/Transformer_SeqClassification/blob/main/requirements.txt)) file (created on a Linux distribution) for the complete list of packages and their specific version numbers.
+Keep in mind that while the majority of these dependencies work across different operating systems, certain packages—especially those related to GPU acceleration and OS-specific components—may need manual installation adjustments on non-Linux systems.
+For instance, ensure that you follow the PyTorch installation guide to select the correct version for your environment.

 ### Project Structure